Lateral Movement, Red Teaming

 Practical Approach: Golden Ticket Attack

 Golden Ticket Attack is also a good example of the Pass the Ticket Attack.
 Let’s take a look at it.
 Mimikatz allows the attacker to create a forged ticket and simultaneously pass the TGT to KDC service to Get TSG and enable the attacker to connect to Domain Server.
-This can be done by running both commands on cmd as an administrator.
+Run both commands on cmd as an administrator.

 As soon as I ran the above-mentioned commands the attacker gets a new cmd prompt which allows the attacker to connect with Domain Server using PsExec.exe as shown in the below image.